tepesalexandru/quartz/content/PSM_1/Questions Packs/Scrum Events.md

 - What can be delivered in the Increment resulting from the upcoming Sprint?
 - How will the work needed to deliver the Incremenet be achieved?

+#### Question 6
+Who participates in the Sprint Planning?
+- The Development Team
+- The Product Owner
+- The Scrum Master

+#### Question 7
+Who participates in the Sprint Review?

+- The Development Team
+- The Product Owner
+- The Scrum Master
+- The Key Stakeholders